crunchy-devops/jenkins-pic/README.md

 Here is an overview of all tools:
 - GitLab (optional) is used for storing the Source Code.
 - Github is the well-known website for archiving all your projects.
-- Jenkins contains build job and is triggered once projects in GitLab are updated.
+- Jenkins contains build job and is triggered once projects in GitHub are updated.
 - As part of the CI build, Jenkins triggers a static code analysis and the results are stored in SonarQube.
 - The Maven build uses Nexus as a Proxy Repository for all 3rd party libs.
 The build artifacts are deployed to the Nexus Release Repository.
+- Jmeter contains all requirements for running load testing and check performance regression.
 - The Selenium Grid contains Docker containers running Chrome and Firefox and is used for UI tests.

 ## Access Tools